 But are there any traits and characteristics that characterize founders and entrepreneurs?
 Research answers this question with a clear yes and no. Entrepreneurship is not in the genes, but there is a connection between personality traits and entrepreneurship.

 Of course, the personality does not come out of the blue: it is the result of diverse genetic, family and social influences.
 In fact, it can be shown that entrepreneurs are more extroverted and more open to experience than employees.
 Successful entrepreneurs have a higher self-efficacy conviction on average and are more willing to take risks.

 Anyone who is inclined to blame himself for the consequences of his actions and not to blame others for failing has as a founder better maps.

 Those who shy away from the risk will be too hesitant in their business decisions, and those who are “sensation seekers” are always on the lookout for the thrill Company soon hit the wall.

 Should not introvert people better then?
 No. As with any statistical context, it is only a matter of frequencies.
 There are also introvert successful founders, only they are rarer.
 Just as men on average are bigger than women, there are nevertheless individual women who are bigger than certain men.

 And ultimately, it's not just personality.
 Entrepreneurial and professional skills count as well.
 Finally, nobody is born with basic business knowledge.
 And what you are not, you have to learn or delegate to others.

 Knowing your own strengths and weaknesses is worthwhile for entrepreneurs in any case.
 Under the key words "green tests", tests can be carried out on the Internet for self-assessment.

-And a good self-check is to ask yourself the question, "What do I like to do and what do I push myself against?"
-We can usually do what we like to do.
+And a good self-check is to ask yourself the question: "What do I like to do and what do I tend to avoid?"
+We are generally good at what we like to do.